-Rather like regular WordPress posts you can tag events.
+Just like regular WordPress posts you can tag events.
 These tags are in fact the very same tags used by WordPress itself.

-This is a really useful feature: let’s say you have some blog posts about the laws of physics and are also promoting a series of events – lectures, perhaps – about the same thing.
+This is a really useful feature: let’s say you have some blog posts about the laws of physics and are also promoting a group of events – lectures, perhaps – about the same thing.
 You can tag both with a suitable term like Physics and help visitors to the website find not only physics-related posts but events, too!

 Besides tags, you can also categorize events:

 It is worth emphasizing, though, that these are not the same family of categories as used in posts.
 They definitely have a very similar (in fact, identical) user interface to regular post categories – but they are in fact a distinct family of categories.

 In other words, if you happen to have an existing category you use for blog posts, you should not expect it to appear in the list of event categories – and if it does, well, it just happens to share the same name (but isn’t actually the same).